MidMichOnline/Newshole/_posts/2019-07-24-hello-world.md

 post_date: 2019-07-24 16:13:10
 ---
 <!-- wp:paragraph -->

-<p>Welcome to WordPress.
+Welcome to WordPress.
 This is your first post.
-Edit or delete it, then start writing!</p>
+Edit or delete it, then start writing!

 <!-- /wp:paragraph -->